Osmotic power

-The method of generating power by pressure retarded osmosis was invented by Prof. Sidney Loeb in 1973 at the Ben-Gurion University of the Negev, Beersheba, Israel.
-The idea came to Prof. Loeb, in part, as he observed the Jordan River flowing into the Dead Sea.
+The method of generating power by pressure retarded osmosis was invented by Sidney Loeb in 1973 at the Ben-Gurion University of the Negev, Beersheba, Israel.
+The idea came to Loeb, in part, as he observed the Jordan River flowing into the Dead Sea.
 He wanted to harvest the energy of mixing of the two aqueous solutions (the Jordan River being one and the Dead Sea being the other) that was going to waste in this natural mixing process.
-In 1977 Prof. Loeb invented a method of producing power by a reverse electrodialysis heat engine.
+In 1977, Loeb invented a method of producing power by a reverse electrodialysis heat engine.